Locally moving groups and laminar actions on the line: Examples of minimal laminar actions: orders of germ type revisited

 The criterion given by Proposition \ref{p-exotic-germ} applies to several classes of examples of micro-supported groups.
 Let us give a first illustration.
-We say that the group of germs $\Germ(G, b)$ acts \emph{freely near} $b$ if every non-trivial germ has no fixed point accumulating on $b$ (this condition does not depend on the choice of the representative; cf.\ \ref{i-germ-3''}).
+We say that the group of germs $\Germ(G, b)$ acts \emph{freely near} $b$ if every non-trivial germ has no sequence of fixed points accumulating on $b$ (this condition does not depend on the choice of the representative; cf.\ \ref{i-germ-3''}).